shpml/fundamentals/05_chapter/05_lesson.md

 > 5: Transfer the slices to your frying pan and cook on a medium-low heat until brown on the bottom.
 >

-Rather than writing out explicitly how this should be done each time, we could write a function, (say `cookSoggyBread()`) to handle this set of instruuctions for us, and simply call that function any time the bread slices need to be cooked.
+Rather than writing out explicitly how this should be done each time, we could write a function, (say `cookSoggyBread()`) to handle this set of instructions for us, and simply call that function any time the bread slices need to be cooked.

 ## Problem Solving with Functions